flutter/flutter/sky/packages/sky/lib/widgets/README.md

    padding, and constraints applied to its size.
 In addition, a `Container` can be transformed in three dimensional space using a matrix.

- * `Image`: The `Image` widget lets you display an image, referenced using a URL.
-The underlying image is cached, which means if several `Image` widgets refer to the same URL, they'll share the underlying image resource.
+ * `NetworkImage`: The `NetworkImage` widget lets you display an image, referenced using a URL.
+The underlying image is cached, which means if several `NetworkImage` widgets refer to the same URL, they'll share the underlying image resource.

 Below is a simple toolbar example that shows how to combine these widgets: